Short Chain Fatty Acids – Benefits for Gut Health, Immunity and Beyond

 By promoting healthy intestinal pH, SCFAs provide antimicrobial and probiotic benefits as pH can dictate what types of bacteria are able to grow (19).

-Leaky gut is when there are holes or gaps in the intestinal barrier that allows pathogens, toxins, or food proteins to pass into the blood.
+Leaky gut is when there are holes or gaps in the intestinal barrier and allows pathogens, toxins or food proteins to pass into the blood.
 This triggers immune activation – and is a key feature of how certain foods can trigger immune flare-ups in auto-immune sensitive individuals.

 SCFAs help to reduce leaky gut directly by helping to improve the assembly of tight junctions and their reassembly following damage (20; 21; 22).